Build a colour changing LED floodlight.

 Although I've designed the circuit board to be compatible with my colour changing controller, it can either be used as a red, green and blue colour mixing panel or as a single colour panel.
 The use of a single colour could make it useful for low energy solar powered lighting or even as red/blue hydroponic grow lights.

 The superflux LEDs are great to work with since they have four pins that make them sit level on the PCB.
 They also have very good output and beam control.
-You can get them quite cheaply from an online supplier like Phenoptix.com or in bulk on ebay.
+You can get them quite cheaply from online sellers or by using search keywords like "100pcs superflux LED" on eBay.
 The ebay LEDs tend to be a bit variable in quality, but are generally fine for personal projects and cost a fraction of the high profile brands.

 Here's the circuit board.
 I've had a batch manufactured to save having to etch your own.
 It's fully RoHS compliant and is designed to fit into a 150W halogen floodlight case.
 It holds 54 superflux LEDs, either as 18 of red, green and blue for colour mixing or all one colour.
 You can use any of the standard square, four pin, single chip, superflux LEDs regardless of lens size.